TheAppWizard/Highlights-NewsApp/README.md

 ## Credits

-Highlights is developed and maintained by [Your Name].
+Highlights is developed and maintained by [Shreyas Bhike].

 ## License